LiliaFramework/Lilia/docs/docs/definitions/command.md

 **Description:**

 Custom CAMI privilege name checked when running the command.
 Defaults to the command’s primary name if omitted.
+This field is normally used alongside `adminOnly` or `superAdminOnly` to register a privilege with a custom name.

 **Example Usage:**